top of page

 Don't be fooled by the quaint entrance, it is cavernous inside!

-Anita’s gets packed on weekends, buzzing with energy, but with opening hours from around 7:30am to 1:00am (ish), there’s plenty of time to get your fix.
-Just be prepared: the waiters are run ragged and nobody’s going to greet you with a polite “table for two?” routine.
-If it’s busy, order drinks at the bar and let them know you want a table in the restaurant.
-Have a glass of something cold while you wait, that’s all part of the experience!
+Anita’s gets busy on weekends, buzzing with energy.
+With hours from 7:30 AM to 1:00 AM, there’s plenty of time to enjoy.
+Be prepared for a casual experience; if it’s crowded, order drinks at the bar and let them know you want a table.
+Enjoy a cold drink while you wait; it’s all part of the fun!

 The Bar interior of Bar Anitas in San Carlos, Ibiza